 Course Code: slr

-Learn about the three components of exposure—aperture, shutter speed, and ISO.
-Then, dive deeper into aperture as you learn how this aspect of exposure controls how much light enters the camera, and you'll discover how to control this light to affect the quality of your photos as well as certain focusing effects.
+Briefly lessons introduced the aperture, but this lesson goes deep into aperture.
+You will learn how this aspect of exposure controls how much light enters the camera, and you will discover how to control this light to affect the quality of your photos as well as certain focusing effects.

 Curt Simmons, M.Ed, MCSE, MCSA, CTT, is a best-selling author, technical trainer, and multi-media expert.
 Curt has written more than 50 computing and technology books on a variety of topics, including How To Do Everything with Windows Vista, How to Do Everything with Windows XP, Mac OS X Headaches, and iPhoto For Dummies.
 Curt's multi-media expertise provides a focus on digital photography and other Internet-related technologies.
 He is both a classroom and online instructor, and has developed custom courseware for major U.S. companies.